R0CK3T/PsPrinter/README.md

-error
+in case of error
 “execution of scripts is disabled on this system.”

-Bypass the security policy by running this command run in Powershell admin
+Execute Policy change:

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine

+run in Powershell admin